julienrf/scala-lessons/course/slides/adt.md

 val heavyBarbell = barbell(20, 200)
 ~~~

-- You can’t do much with our barbells (excepted drawing them)
+- You can’t do much with your barbells (excepted drawing them)

 ## Motivation (2)